3mdeb/news-and-ideas/blog/content/post/2021-10-10-optiplex-dasharo.md

 ---
 title: 'Dasharo for Dell OptiPlex 7010 / 9010'
-abstract: 'Open source firmware may be hundred times better than the
+abstract: 'Open source firmware may be hundreds of times better than the
            proprietary one.
 On the example of Dell OptiPlex 7010 / 9010 we will show you the advantages of Dasharo firmware on this machine.'
 cover: /covers/dasharo-sygnet.svg